badrchoukri/SSH-Discovery/README.md

 # SSH-Discovery
-# SH-Auditor
 **Network Recon & Authentication Auditing Tool**

-SH-Auditor is a high‑performance Python utility designed for **security auditing and network discovery**.
+SSH-Discovery is a high‑performance Python utility designed for **security auditing and network discovery**.
 It automates host discovery, SSH service detection, and credential validation with flexible wordlist support.

 ---